Awni00/abstract_transformer/iclr/rC4d.md

 > The relational attention sounds very similar to the graph attention network to me.

-***This is inaccurate.***  The Graph attention network (GAT) layer is essentially self-attention with a mask corresponding to graph neighborhoods.
+***This characterization is inaccurate.***  The Graph attention network (GAT) layer is essentially self-attention with a mask corresponding to graph neighborhoods.
 Thus, it is no more similar to relational attention than standard self-attention is. ***The only common feature between GAT and our proposed relational attention mechanism is that it involves computing attention scores*** (which it shares with standard attention).
 We explain in detail below.

 The standard attention mechanism of Transformers (Vaswani et al. 2017) takes the form:
 $$h_i' = \sum_{j} \alpha_{ij} W_v h_j,$$